Tiger Eggs (or Tiger Skin Eggs) are an addictive Chinese dish that is not only easy to make but also incredibly flavorful.

 a bowl of Chinese Tiger Eggs (Chinese Tiger Skin Eggs), showcasing marbled patterns on hard-boiled eggs coated in a flavorful sauce, ready to be enjoyed.

-True to its name, tiger skin eggs are hard-boiled eggs fried and then braised in a delightful sauce.
-This technique creates a captivating marbled pattern similar to tiger stripes.
+Tiger Skin Eggs are hard-boiled eggs that are fried and then braised in a savory sauce, resulting in a striking marbled pattern reminiscent of tiger stripes.

 Ingredients for Chinese Tiger Eggs: eggs, light soy sauce, dark soy sauce, cooking wine, star anise, sichuan pepper corn, bay leaves, ginger, garlic

-The ingredients for Chinese Tiger Eggs are quite basic, and you might already have them in your kitchen if you’re familiar with Chinese cuisine.
+The ingredients for Chinese Tiger Eggs are quite simple, and you might already have them in your pantry if you cook Chinese food regularly.

 Eggs and water in a pot ready to boil